Keep it short

 - Don’t excessively quote previous messages in the thread (trim the quoted text down to the most recent/relevant messages only).

 - No HTML or Rich Text: Set your mailer to send only plain text messages to avoid getting caught in our spam filters.

 - Do not top post: Top posting is replying to a message on “top” of the quoted text of the previous correspondence.
-This is highly unwanted in mailing lists because it increases the size of the daily digests to be sent out & is highly confusing and incoherent.
+This is unwanted in mailing lists because it increases the size of the daily digests and is confusing and incoherent.
 By default, most email clients top post.
-Please, remove the irrelevant part of the previous communication (in case of more than a single correspondence) and use bottom, interleaved posting.
+Please, remove the irrelevant part of the previous communication (in case of more than a single correspondence) and use bottom, interleaved posting

 - Using interleaved posting: Bottom, interleaved posting is replying to the relevant parts of the previous correspondence just below the block(s) of sentences.
 For a comment to another block of sentences of the same quoted text, you should move below that relevant block again.
 Do not reply below the whole of the quoted text.
-Also remove any irrelevant text.
+Remove any irrelevant text.